-The Greenlight card has general prepaid card features, such as no credit check and a convenient mobile app that lets set the level of notifications you want to receive about your child’s spending.
+The Greenlight card has general kids’ prepaid card features, such as parental controls and the ability to create chores and pay allowances.
 But it also has these noteworthy features:

 - Two categories you can fund.
 Deposit money in two categories: one that can be spent by your child anywhere and anytime, and the other that has parental control features.
 As the primary cardholder, you can receive alerts when purchases are made or declined, requests come in, balances get low and more.